 Women typically gain 1.5 to 4 kg during the first year of DMPA use and continue to gain weight thereafter.
 Because changes in appetite rather than metabolism are thought to be responsible, women who want to take DMPA are usually advised to limit caloric intake and increase energy expenditure.

 Headache is a common reason for stopping DMPA, but severity tends to decrease over time.
-Most women using DMPA do not have headaches, and preexisting tension headaches and migraines usually do not worsen.
+Most women using DMPA do not have headaches, and preexisting tension headaches or migraines usually do not worsen.

 Mild, reversible deterioration of glucose tolerance and lipid profile may occur.